JoshDoug/Notes/Java/JavaSE/Java-Concepts.md

 * [Java 9 Class Documentation](https://docs.oracle.com/javase/9/docs/api/java/lang/Class.html)

 Can be used to instantiate, interrogate, and manipulate classes.
 The reflection API can be used to break encapsulation but with the strong encapsulation introduced in Java 9 with the module system the reflection API is slightly more limited.
 It can also be used to dynamically instantiate.
 You can also walk up an inheritance tree, and much more.

+## Using Assert

+Asserts can be used by adding the command line `-ea` when running the application.
+An assert is a Java keyword that throws an exception when the expression returns false.

+* `assert false;` - throws an exception
+* `assert checkInput(input)` - throws an exception if the method returns false
+* `assert true;` - doesn't throw an exception